Hello there! I’m Kate Fawson,

 RUFFLE CRESCENT HAND AND CROSSBODY BAG

 Sustainability meets versatility in the Ruffle Crescent Bag, a handmade accessory crafted from recycled denim.
-Designed with both function and aesthetics in mind, this bag features a unique drawstring handle that transforms its silhouette—tighten for a ruffled, structured handbag or loosen for a relaxed crossbody style.
+Designed with both function and aesthetics in mind, this bag features a unique drawstring handle that transforms its silhouette.
+Tighten the strap for a ruffled, structured handbag or loosen for a relaxed crossbody style.
 I created and branded this piece for the BYU Design Department Curio Store, a university-hosted pop-up shop showcasing handmade design objects by students.
 The Ruffle Crescent Bag highlights adaptability and sustainability, blending thoughtful design with everyday functionality.